 Michael Donkor

 Michael Donkor studied English at Wadham College, Oxford, undertook a Masters in Creative Writing at Royal Holloway and now teaches English Literature at St Paul’s Girls’ School in London.
 The Observer named him as one of 2018’s best debut authors for his first novel Hold (4th Estate).
-This year he was longlisted for the International Dylan Thomas Prize and shortlisted for the Desmond Elliott Prize.
+He was longlisted for the International Dylan Thomas Prize and shortlisted for the Desmond Elliott Prize.
 Twitter

 Image © David Yiu